 It is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
 This is because New York has a Medicaid Look-Back Period.
 At the time of this update, the look back rule only applies to Institutional Medicaid and is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks all past transfers to ensure no assets were gifted or sold for less than they are worth.
 If one is found to be in violation of the look-back period, one will be penalized with a Medicaid penalty period, meaning one will be ineligible for Medicaid for a period of time.
-That said, an important change is coming October 1, 2020; the Look-Back Period will be implemented for home and community based long-term care services (formally referred to as Community Medicaid in NY), such as home health care, adult day care, personal care assistance, and assisted living services.
-However, the Look-Back Period for Community Medicaid will be 30 months (2.5 years) instead of 60 months as it is for Institutional Medicaid, it will be phased in.
+That said, an important change is coming January 1, 2021; the Look-Back Period will be implemented for home and community based long-term care services (formally referred to as Community Medicaid in NY), such as home health care, adult day care, personal care assistance, and assisted living services.
+While the Look-Back Period for Community Medicaid will ultimately be 30 months (2.5 years) instead of 60 months as it is for Institutional Medicaid, it will be phased in.
 Starting January of 2021, the Look-Back Period will be 3 months and it will increase by one month each subsequent month until it is 30 months in April of 2023.

 Qualifying When Over the Limits